shashankg7/shashankg7.github.io/index.md

 To find out more about my work, please visit my [CV](/resume-final.pdf), [Publications](/publications/), or [Google Scholar profile](https://scholar.google.com/citations?user=UvTcU-IAAAAJ&hl=en).

-If you want to talk about collaborations, research, or just chat, feel free to email me at: 27392shashankgupta@gmail.com or at s.gupta2@uva.nl.

 Some updates:

 * [April 2023] SIGIR tutorial proposal on recent advancements in unbiased learning-to-rank got accepted at SIGIR'23.
 I will be leading the tutorial discussion at the conference.